-- 1. Analysis of Algorithms, modeling and art
+- 1. Computer graphics, modeling and art

 - 2. Computer systems

 - 3. Computer vision and intelligent systems

 - 4. Database and information systems

 - 5. High-performance computing and algorithms

 - 6. Networks and security

 The CISE department at the University of Florida provides many opportunities for research at all levels.
 All of our Ph.D. students are expected to perform original, publishable research in the Computer and Information Science and Engineering fields.
 Our Ph.D. students will usually publish in high quality IEEE or ACM journals and conferences.
 Many of our Ph.D. students learn to do research by collaborating with their advisors and by working as Graduate Research Assistants.
-M.E. students may per-form research.
-There is an M.E. thesis option but the thesis is not required.
+M.S. students may perform research.
+There is an M. S. thesis option but the thesis is not required.
 Less than half of the students take the thesis option.
 It is often the case, although not always, that the research performed to complete the thesis option results in publishable research.
-Undergraduate students also get involved in research activities in multiple ways as described below.
+Undergraduate students also get involved in research activities in multiple ways.